-- 1. The importance of the environmental or heritage feature in question and in particular its uniqueness to the local area and islands more generally. - The contribution the particular feature makes to an identified set of environmental or heritage values.
+- 1. The importance of the environmental or heritage feature in question and in particular its uniqueness to the local area and islands more generally. - 2.
+The contribution the particular feature makes to an identified set of environmental or heritage values.
 For example whether the feature is an important part of a local habitat in the case of environmental values, or important to local heritage character in the case of heritage values. - 3.
 The existing condition of the feature in question and whether or not the protection of the feature will enhance its condition. - 4.
+The extent to which any adverse effects of the subdivision or development on the environmental or heritage feature in question have been or will be avoided, remedied, or mitigated through mechanisms other than a financial contribution. - 45.
 Such other factors may be relevant in the particular circumstances of the case.